shrutisharma27/7targets-docs/_posts/2021-06-02-how-to-process-warm-leads.md

 date: 2021-06-2
 title: How to Process Warm Leads
 video_id: JC2yJnBXzLM
-description:  How to proceed to work on the leads who are marked as warm.
+description: How to handle Warm leads.
+The warms leads are the ones who have opened your emails more than 3 times.
 type: How-to
 sidebar:
   - {id: step-1, text: Sign in to your account}